 Changing trade agreements and geopolitical conflicts will continue to affect retail supply chains.
 Ensure all partners involved in factory, sample, customer, divisional, and replenishment orders can communicate and collaborate.

 A unified supply chain solution can remove 3 to 6 weeks from the order cycle and reduce order changes by 50 percent.

 4. Layer on top of your legacy ERP tool to drive agility

 Many legacy ERP systems responsible for purchase order creation and execution have been on the market for decades.

 As a result, there’s a wide range of systems with poor user interfaces and little flexibility to support the needs of the business today.
 Most of them are not conducive to collaboration or integration with the broader enterprise application suite, which limits efficiency, engagement, and actionable data.

 Legacy ERP capabilities that basically function as static record documents do not meet the needs of retailers in today’s market.
 Instead, retailers should invest in software tools that are flexible to the ever-evolving requirements of the business, provide a user experience that encourages internal and external system engagement, and can be implemented and driving organizational value quickly.

-This change helped Floor & Décor achieve significant savings, streamline inventory, and eliminated the need for additional administrative hires.
+This change helped Floor & Decor achieve significant savings, streamline inventory, and eliminate the need for additional administrative hires.

 5. Embrace intelligent automation to drive efficiency and speed